steptools/NC.js/README.md

   ------------------------------------------------------------------------------
   2. Setting up which model to use

-  In config.js put the path of the .stpnc file you want to use in the file object under the dir key
+  Sample AP238 files are available at http://www.ap238.org/ In config.js put the path of the STEP-NC file you want to use in the file object under the dir key

   ```